Soundproof Room Dividers vs Sound Dampening Room Dividers

 Why Use a Temporary Soundproof Wall?

 Sometimes when soundproofing a room, adaptability is a priority.
 Screenflex acoustic room dividers easily divide any space either temporarily or permanently and also absorb excess noise.
-No partition is one hundred percent soundproof that blocks all sound.
+No movable partition wall is one hundred percent soundproof that blocks all sound.
 However, our sound-absorbing walls are a highly effective solution that can adapt and minimize the excess noise that comes with your school, church, office, and more!

 Looking to hear more about sound-absorbent (soundproof) room dividers?
 Reach out to us on our website.